 examines this week's key Court of Justice of the European Union ruling on local authorities' ability to charge for providing environmental information.

-Information Law: Transparency and professional lives
+Information Law: Commercial interests and FOIA

 Licensing: Local policy making under the Licensing Act